The face of web design and online marketing has become an ever-changing landscape. Two days will never be the same in this day and age.

 These apps have had great success due to allowing peers to communicate with one another in diverse, unique and un-monetized channels.

 So how can a business capitalise on these applications I hear you ask?
 Well, there are opportunities for businesses and brands to start integrating these systems to show a more personable side of the business.
 It is a great way to create a community around the business.

 Early adopters will have a higher fighting chance of making their mark before the platforms become over saturated.

 Remember that strategy is key and integrating these simple apps alongside other prominent social platforms is a delicate process, to begin with.

-5: The ever increasing spend on paid social advertising
+5: The ever-increasing spend on paid social advertising

-Online marketers will always seek to invest into the most active areas of the business in which the audience is regularly engaging but also to see the most effective ROI for the company.
+Online marketers will always seek to invest in the most active areas of the business in which the audience is regularly engaging but also to see the most effective ROI for the company.
 Facebook’s news feed adverts boast a 21% increase in click-through rates over generic retargeting adverts.

 Paid social advertising allows you to target your audience easily.
 Due to adverts being fed into news feeds the end user is more likely to interact and convert with the advert over traditional retargeting marketing forms.